top of page

 Clio Art Fair Returns to New York with Double Edition

-and Groundbreaking Performance Project
+and Provocative Performance Program

-528-532 West 28th Street, NYC
+511 West 25th Street, NYC

-New York, NY — Clio Art Fair, the leading independent art fair that champions self-represented artists, returns to Chelsea this spring with two consecutive editions: May 1–4 and May 8–11, 2025.
-Each week will feature a completely new roster of 35+ international artists, offering collectors, curators, and the public a fresh and diverse experience across both weekends.
+New York, NY — Clio Art Fair, the leading independent art fair that champions self-represented artists, returns to Chelsea this spring with two consecutive editions: September 4-7 and September 18–21, 2025.
+Each week will feature a completely new roster of 35+ international artists and artist collectives, offering collectors, curators, and the public a fresh and diverse experience across both weekends.
+Clio Art Fair continues to break the mold of traditional art fairs by providing a high-visibility platform for artists without exclusive gallery representation.
+Focused on direct connection, authenticity, and discovery, Clio has become a must-attend event for those seeking what’s next in contemporary art.

 📍 Location